 1. As for January 1, 2018, many lab tests are no longer covered by Insurance when done as part of an annual visit regardless of what diagnosis code is used.
 Some examples are: urine tests, hormone tests, vitamin tests, and thyroid tests.
 Some tests that are usually considered part of the annual exam include: lipid panels, Diabetes screening, STD screening, anemia testing and Pap smears every 1-3 years.
 Please check with your insurance plan regarding your individual coverage.

 3. Questions submitted via the portal should be limited to requests for medication refills, simple questions about already established care plans, currently prescribed medications, and recent lab results, and complications of any treatment.
 Such questions requiring less than 5 minutes will be at no charge.
 More complex questions will require billing.
 New problems or multiple questions will require a visit/fee.
-The portal is checked M-F8:30am-3:00 pm.
+The portal is checked M-F 8:30am-3:00 pm.